 The Changeling concepts of gender and sexuality are extremely unique due to their communal consciousness and shapeshifting abilities.
 Analyzing the ideas they present may go a long way towards informing our own perceptions of sex and gender fluidity today.
 Would Changelings be considered pansexual?
 Asexual?
-Gender fluid? or something else entirely?
+Gender fluid?
+Or something else entirely?

 It’s also important to remember that gender expression and presentation as well as pronoun use do not always represent someone’s gender identity.
 You cannot tell if a person is non-binary or transgender just by looking at them.
 In fact, when it comes down to it, Odo’s true form is a viscous blob.
-Therefore it wouldn’t be unreasonable to assume that he may not conform to any humanoid preconceptions of gender at all.
+Therefore, it wouldn’t be unreasonable to assume that he may not conform to any humanoid preconceptions of gender at all.

 Odo also uses his outward appearance as a means to try and integrate among those around him.
-Essentially he is walking around all day in a “humanoid suit” concealing his true form underneath for fear of retaliation and ostracization.
+Essentially, he is walking around all day in a “humanoid suit” concealing his true form underneath for fear of retaliation and ostracization.
 This also makes him wary of any emotional connections, fearing that no one will be able to truly love his authentic self.

-His second act of sexual exploit is during the Dominion's control of Deep Space Nine.
-In the Season 6 episode “Favor the Bold,” Odo has sex with a female Changeling while they are both in their solid forms in order to help her better understand humanoids.
-Although she refers to the encounter as “Only a shadow of what we experience in the ‘Great Link,’” Odo’s reaction makes it clear that he simply didn't connect with her the way he had with Arissa – making the act itself meaningless and unfulfilling.
+His second act of sexual exploit is during the Dominion's control of the Deep Space 9 space station.
+In Season 6's “Favor the Bold,” Odo has sex with the Female Changeling while they are both in their solid forms in order to help her better understand humanoids.
+Although she refers to the encounter as “only a shadow of what we experience in the Great Link,” Odo’s reaction makes it clear that he simply didn't connect with her the way he had with Arissa, making the act itself meaningless and unfulfilling.

 When Odo finally gets together with Kira Nerys, who he has been pining after for most of the series, it’s important to recognize that even though they are very much in love, their relationship has limits due to being such vastly different species.

-The vast ocean of the Changeling existence known as “The Great Link” does not appear to be a grouping of individuals, but instead a massive single organism that can split off into sentient pieces.
+The vast ocean of the Changeling existence known as the Great Link does not appear to be a grouping of individuals, but instead a massive single organism that can split off into sentient pieces.
 Thus, any idea of individual identity or gender classification is not a concept they can grasp, nor do they believe it is possible to truly connect with someone who is not part of their liquid expanse.

 Eventually, after Kira fears she will be unable to fulfill Odo’s needs for connection, she gives him permission to leave with Laars.
 He ultimately refuses to abandon her though, believing that their love for each other will carry them past any obstacle.
-Finally realizing that Kira, truly accepts him for what he is, Odo transforms his physical being around her into a stunning display of lights and colors — a manifestation of their own personal version of “The Great Link.”
+Finally realizing that Kira truly accepts him for what he is, Odo transforms his physical being around her into a stunning display of lights and colors — a manifestation of their own personal version of the Great Link.